kuzzleio/kuzzle-device-manager/doc/1/controllers/device/prune-payloads/index.md

 ---
 code: true
 type: page
-title: cleanPayloads
+title: prunePayloads
 description: Cleans the payload collection
 ---

-# cleanPayloads
+# prunePayloads

-Cleans payloads according to their age and/or validity and/or to which device model they are affiliated.
+Delete payloads according to their age and/or validity and/or to which device model they are affiliated.

 ---